-On your immediate return home, you may need some assistance from friends or relatives to settle in.
-If, for some reason, you are unable to broach the subject, the nurses at the hospital will be more than pleased to talk to your family or friends on your behalf.
-Likewise, social services may be able to contact a neighbour on your behalf and make sure that your home is ready for your return.
+On your return home, you may need some assistance from friends, relatives, or carers to settle in.
+If you are unable to ask for help directly, hospital staff may speak with your family or carers on your behalf.
+Social services may also contact a neighbour or support network to help prepare your home for your return.

 If you are worried about having an accident or falling ill while you are in your own home alone, community alarms provide emergency access that is staffed 24 hours a day, 365 days a year.